Missouri Naval Militia

-The Missouri Naval Militia is the currently unorganized naval militia of Missouri.
-Along with the Missouri Army National Guard, the Missouri Air National Guard, and the Missouri State Defense Force, the Missouri Naval is recognized under Missouri law as part of the organized militia of Missouri.
+The Missouri Naval Militia is the currently-inactive naval militia of Missouri.
+Along with the Missouri Army National Guard, the Missouri Air National Guard, and the Missouri State Defense Force, the Missouri Naval Militia is recognized under Missouri law as part of the organized militia of Missouri.
 Like the members of the National Guard, members of the naval militia who also serve in the Navy Reserve and Marine Corps Reserve have a dual federal and state status, serving as members of the naval militia under authority of the state government until they are called into federal service, at which time they are relieved from their state obligations and placed under federal control for the duration of their federal deployment.

 History

-The Missouri Naval Militia was first created in 1902.
-It was first activated and deployed in 1903 to guard buildings in East St. Louis near the waterfront after a flood of the Mississippi River.
+The Missouri Naval Militia was created in 1902, and was first organized and deployed in 1903 to guard buildings in East St. Louis near the waterfront after a flood of the Mississippi River.
 In 1906, the Missouri Naval Militia received USS Huntress, a former private yacht which had been purchased by the federal government to serve in the Spanish–American War.

 By 1910, the naval militia was organized into four divisions.
 In 1910, the Missouri Naval Militia petitioned for, and received, USS Amphitrite from the Navy Department.
 The transfer of USS Amphirite from the United States Department of the Navy to the Missouri Naval Militia doubled as the summer exercise for the naval militia; naval militiamen were responsible for crewing the vessel from New Orleans to Memphis as sailors from the Navy supervised.

 In 1912, the naval militia was deployed by Governor Herbert S. Hadley to assist in rescue operations in Caruthersville following flooding on the Mississippi River.
 Following the response to the flooding, the naval militia sailed USS Amphirite, which had been taking on too much water in the freshwater environment of the Mississippi River, to Memphis, where it was traded to the Louisiana Naval Militia in exchange for USS Isla de Luzon.
 USS Isla de Luzon remained with the Missouri Naval Militia until 1915, when it was transferred to the Illinois Naval Militia.

 In 1914, sailors from the Missouri Naval Militia served aboard USS Rhode Island alongside naval militia from other states during a training exercise, and practiced firing the 3 in guns aboard the ship.
 In 1915, the Missouri Naval Militia participated in a summer drill, serving aboard USS Kentucky, during which time they practiced firing 5 in guns.